Semen Analysis Overview

-I don’t masturbate, so I can’t produce a specimen:
+I don’t masturbate, so I can’t produce a specimen.

 The most common solution to this problem is to use a specialized condom with intercourse.
 This condom is specially treated so that it does not kill the sperm.
-(Many condoms have spermicides included.)
-After ejaculation, achieved with intercourse, the condom is closed with a twisty, and placed in sterile cup.
+(Many condoms have spermicides included).
+After ejaculation, achieved with intercourse, the condom is closed with a twisty, and placed in a sterile cup.
 It is then brought to the lab.
 (See instructions above.)
 Some couples prefer to produce the specimen through intercourse at the laboratory.
 This is of course only possible if they have a private room with a lock!

 FINDING A SEMEN ANALYSIS LABORATORY